Grief consumes loved ones of New York apartment fire victims

 Grappling with loss

-Survivors like Joel Rodriguez now wonder what to do next.
+Survivors such as Joel Rodriguez now wonder what to do next.

 "I'm relieved I'm alive, but at the same time, it's like, where do I go?" the 40-year-old said.